DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

 For high value transactions, confidence that the identifiers represent and are controlled by the entities participating in the transactions are a necessary first step.

-This trust architecture is built on a foundation of **trusted identifiers that are provider neutral, attestation data format neutral, and transfer protocol neutral.**

 <div class="usa-alert usa-alert--info usa-alert--slim">
   <div class="usa-alert__body">
     <p class="usa-alert__text">
-      Trusted identifiers enable trusted introductions that support higher order capabilities such as verifiable attestations for use in high value digital transactions.
+      Trusted identifiers enable trusted introductions that support higher order capabilities, such as verifiable attestations, for use in high value digital transactions.
     </p>
   </div>
 </div>

+As such, this trust architecture is built on a foundation of **trusted identifiers that are provider neutral, attestation data format neutral, and transfer protocol neutral.**

-One set of technical building blocks that make such trusted introductions possible are:
+A set of technical building blocks that make such trusted introductions possible are:

 ![Trusted Introductions]({{ site.baseurl }}/assets/img/TrustedIntroductions.png)